SDS Sigma series: Peripherals

 Input/output is accomplished using a control unit called an IOP (Input-output processor).
 An IOP provides an 8-bit data path to and from memory.
 Systems support up to 8 IOPs, each of which can attach up to 32 device controllers.

 An IOP can be either a selector I/O processor (SIOP) or a multiplexer I/O processor (MIOP).
 The SIOP provides a data rate up to 1.5 megabytes per second (MBPS), but allows only one device to be active at a time.
 The MIOP, intended to support slow speed peripherals allows up to 32 devices to be active at any time, but provides only a .3 MBPS aggregate data rate.

 Mass storage

 The primary mass storage device, known as a RAD (random-access disk), contains 512 fixed heads and a large (approx 600 mm/24 in diameter) vertically mounted disk spinning at relatively low speeds.
 Because of the fixed head arrangement, access is quite fast.
 Capacities range from 1.6 to 6.0 megabytes and are used for temporary storage.
 Large-capacity multi-platter disks are employed for permanent storage.

 Communications

 The Sigma 7611 Character Oriented Communications subsystem (COC) supports one to seven Line Interface Units (LIUs).
 Each LIU can have one to eight line interfaces capable of operating in simplex, half-duplex, or full-duplex mode.
 The COC was "intended for low to medium speed character oriented data transmissions."

+The optional Communication Input/Output Processor or CIOP handled up to 128 communication lines at speeds from 128 to 9600 baud.
+It used 1K of dedicated mainframe memory for control and line status.